STRIDES/NIHCloudLabGCP/docs/account_registration.md

 # How to register for a NIH-affilated research Cloud Lab account

-1. Navigate to [this link](https://nih-cloudlab.firebaseapp.com/) and wait for a login page to load.
+1. From an incognito or private browsing window, navigate to [this link](https://nih-cloudlab.firebaseapp.com/) and wait for a login page to load.

-2. Scroll down to 'Research Organization'
+2. Scroll down and click **Research Organization**.
+If you select another login option your registration will not work.

   ![initial nih login page](/images/1_NIH_login.png)